 The database user name that you want to use to test the masking rule.
-If you do not enter a database user name, the simulator uses the database administrator user name and password that you used to connect to the database in the Management Console.
+If you do not enter a database user name, the simulator uses the Dynamic Data Masking administrator user name and password that you used to connect to the database in the Management Console.